factly/ruspie/README.md

 curl -H "FILE-EXT: parquet" localhost:8080/api/tables/{table_name}
 ```

+## PRE-FETCHING
+Enabling pre-fetching loads schemas in advance, improving response times.
+Setting `PRE_FETCH_ENABLED` to `true` enables pre-fetching, and `S3_PATH` specifies the S3 bucket to fetch schemas from.

+`TableReloader` in Ruspie loads all schemas from `schemas.json`, while pre-fetching fetches schemas from CSV and Parquet files. `PRE_FETCH_INTERVAL` specifies the interval in seconds for pre-fetching.

+A Rust service writes to `schemas.json` by fetching file names from S3 and making GET requests to schema endpoints.
+Support for MongoDB may be added in the future.

+## Examples
+- Enable pre-fetching: `PRE_FETCH_ENABLED=true`
+- Set S3 bucket path: `S3_PATH=s3://my-bucket/data`
+- Set pre-fetch interval: `PRE_FETCH_INTERVAL=3600`

 ## AUTHORIZATION
 In Ruspie, authorization is enabled by setting the `MASTER_KEY` environment variable.
 Once this variable is set, users must provide a valid key in the `AUTHORIZATION` header of their request in order to access the Ruspie APIs.